Hrishikesh-Harsh/Finance_Management_System/README.txt

 | History          | particular account of the user between the two dates entered.   |
 +------------------+-----------------------------------------------------------------+

-Note: An registered account must necessarily have a minimum balance of Rs.
+Note: A registered account must necessarily have a minimum balance of Rs.
 1000 at all times.

 ----------------------------------------------------------------------------------